thelearn-tech/git-cli/README.md

 # git-cli
-A tutorial on how to maintain repo with local repo aka how to push files with cli.
+A tutorial on how to maintain repo with local repo aka cli pushing.

 # Contains